tommygeiger/tommygeiger/README.md

-I'm a software engineer from Boston, a University of Rochester grad, and a TDP at M&T Bank in Buffalo NY.
+I'm a software engineer from Boston, a University of Rochester grad, and a current TDP at M&T Bank in Buffalo NY.
 I'm interested in full-stack development, music, and the environment.
+I know my way around Angular and React, as well as server-side JS and python.
+I'd like to explore the realms of IOT and environmental tech in the future.

 Things I've been working on:
 - [Trending Google Searches, a Chrome extension](https://tommygeiger.com/trending-google-searches)
 - [Tuner, a Spotify web app](https://tommygeiger.com/tuner)
 - [PromoParlor, an industry specific Discourse forum](https://promoparlor.com)

-Other accomplishments (no longer live):
+Past accomplishments (no longer live):
 - End-to-end COVID-19 screening solution for a local non-profit, complete with email notifications and a mobile dashboard
 - K-means predictive model for CitiBike ride destinations in NYC
-- Graphical audio sampler & manipulator built in Max 8
+- Graphical audio sampler and manipulator built in Max 8
 - Recipe database search engine with ingredient and keyword search
-- 3D music visualizer in Unity
+- 3D music visualizer in the Unity game engine